What I Spend in a Week as a Graduate

 Fixed charges

 As well as your clean water supply and wastewater charges, your water bill will also contain fixed charges.
-These cover essential running costs, such as pipe maintenance and customer service.
+These cover essential running costs, like pipe maintenance and customer service.

 Receiving an estimated bill